hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 When people claim that the new art made with "AI" will be worse than the old art, I hear this as an expression of socioeconomic concerns, like the very valid employment concerns.

 Conversely, I recently [participated in an architectural panel discussion](https://www.youtube.com/watch?v=ButDfjQohB0) in which the architects seemed entirely unconcerned about "AI" appropriation—_even when generating images in their own firms' styles_.
 For them, the image is not the final product, and so the technology could only enhance their processes.

+In [the words of Ted Chiang](https://www.nytimes.com/2021/03/30/podcasts/ezra-klein-podcast-ted-chiang-transcript.html): "I tend to think that most fears about A.I. are best understood as fears about capitalism.
+And I think that this is actually true of most fears of technology, too."

 The debate over "AI" art ethics reminds me of the [complex debate over cultural appropriation](https://www.sfchronicle.com/food/restaurants/article/asian-cultural-appropriation-food-sf-soleil-ho-16172795.php), a  conflict of norms around art and different communities that doesn't have easy answers or resolution, and the important issues get reduced to caricatures.
 Our previous norms and rules don't seem quite appropriate to address the underlying problems.
 Still, I maintain it's about the societal issues, not the quality of the art.
 I don't think anyone publicly argues anymore that White rock-and-roll was objectively worse than the Black music from which it was originally derived; it's about the way it was made and who benefitted.